You’re spending a hard-earned marketing budget on your PPC campaigns…

-At Carrot, we’ve generated over one million leads for real estate investors and agents, all online.
-During that time, we’ve learned a thing or two (or 7) about building a high-converting landing page.
+At Carrot, we’ve generated millions of online leads for real estate investors and agents.
+During that time, we’ve learned a thing or two about building a high-converting landing page.

 What is a landing page for real estate PPC?

-A landing page is just marketing terminology for the page that you send people to in a given marketing campaign.
+A landing page is just marketing terminology for the page you send people to in a marketing campaign.

 In the case of PPC advertising, it’s the page people go to when they click on your ad.
 For example, if I click on this result…